learnk8s/learnk8s.io/src/clusterSize/content.md

 Each application instance is a self-contained deployment unit that can be operated and independently from the others.

-> An **application instance** may consist of multiple **components**, such as the frontend, backend, database, etc. (in a microservices application, it consists of all the microservices that make up the application).
-This article assumes that an application instance is always deployed as a **unit**, that is, all the components of an application instance are deployed to the **same** Kubernetes cluster.
+> Note that an **application instance** may consist of multiple **components**, such as the frontend, backend, database, etc. In a microservices application, an application instance would consist of all the microservices.

-As a Kubernetes user, this immediately raises some questions:
+As a Kubernetes user, this raises some questions:

 - _Should you run all application instances on a single cluster?_
 - _Or should you have a separate cluster for each application instance?_